picnoir/ex-hack/README.md

 [Stack](https://hackage.haskell.org/package/stack) to build/install ex-hack.

 Both the project's maintainer and the CI are using Nix as the primary build tool, the stack build may be broken.
-If it's the case, please open an issue and submit a PR fixing the issue (if you can :)).
+If that's the case, please open an issue and submit a PR fixing the issue (if you can :)).

-**Note:** You don't necesseraly need NixOS to use Nix, you probably can do it on your favorite OS.
+**Note:** You don't necessarily need NixOS to use Nix, you probably can do it on your favorite OS.

 ## Using Cachix as Binary Cache